Topics on topology and superstring theory: Preliminaries

-Of course a $\delta$-current can be picked also over a non-compact cycle, since, beiing the test form $\varphi$ compactly-supported by definition, the integral is well-defined.
-That's why currents are more naturally associated to Borel-Moore cycle, i.e. we can extend $\varphi_{2}$ to:
+Of course a $\delta$-current can be picked also over a non-compact cycle, since, being the test form $\varphi$ compactly-supported by definition, the integral is well-defined.
+That's why currents are more naturally associated to Borel-Moore cycle, i.e.\ we can extend $\varphi_{2}$ to:

-and the fact that this is an isomorphism means that every current is cohomologus to a $\delta$-current over a Borel-Moore cycle.
-The isomorphism $\varphi_{2}^{BM}$ can be defined without problems for the modified versions, assuming in both the l.h.s. and the r.h.s. the suitable compactness hypotesis.
+and the fact that this is an isomorphism means that every current is cohomologous to a $\delta$-current over a Borel-Moore cycle.
+The isomorphism $\varphi_{2}^{BM}$ can be defined without problems for the modified versions, assuming in both the l.h.s.\ and the r.h.s.\ the suitable compactness hypotheses.